bjaan/roland-juno-g-display-replacement/README.md

       ![Assembly](docs/new_display_assembly2.png)

-13. Screw back together the assembly back on the board and push the Raspberry Pi and _JUNO G LCD BOARD ASSY JPN 733402078_ board through the hole to make sure it ends up on the backside of the board.
+13. Screw the assembly back together on the board and push the Raspberry Pi and _JUNO G LCD BOARD ASSY JPN 733402078_ board through the hole to make sure it ends up on the backside of the board.

       ![Assembly](docs/new_display_assembly3.png)